MDMA: Chemistry

-MDMA is in the substituted methylenedioxyphenethylamine and substituted amphetamine classes of chemicals.
+MDMA, also known as 3,4-methylenedioxy-N-methylamphetamine or as 1-(1,3-benzodioxol-5-yl)-N-methylpropan-2-amine, is a chemical compound of the phenethylamine, amphetamine, and methylenedioxyphenethylamine (MDxx) families.
+It is a derivative of various related compounds including phenethylamine, amphetamine, methamphetamine, homopiperonylamine (MDPEA), and 3,4-methylenedioxyamphetamine (MDA).
+MDMA is a racemic mixture of two enantiomers, (R)-MDMA and (S)-MDMA.

+Properties

+The chemical properties of MDMA have been described.
 As a free base, MDMA is a colorless oil insoluble in water.
-The most common salt of MDMA is the hydrochloride salt; pure MDMA hydrochloride is water-soluble and appears as a white or off-white powder or crystal.
+The most common salt of MDMA is the hydrochloride salt.
+Pure MDMA hydrochloride is water-soluble and appears as a white or off-white powder or crystal.

 Synthesis

+The chemical synthesis of MDMA has been described.
 There are numerous methods available to synthesize MDMA via different intermediates.
 The original MDMA synthesis described in Merck's patent involves brominating safrole to 1-(3,4-methylenedioxyphenyl)-2-bromopropane and then reacting this adduct with methylamine.
 Most illicit MDMA is synthesized using MDP2P (3,4-methylenedioxyphenyl-2-propanone) as a precursor.
 MDP2P in turn is generally synthesized from piperonal, safrole or isosafrole.
 One method is to isomerize safrole to isosafrole in the presence of a strong base, and then oxidize isosafrole to MDP2P.
 Another method uses the Wacker process to oxidize safrole directly to the MDP2P intermediate with a palladium catalyst.
 Once the MDP2P intermediate has been prepared, a reductive amination leads to racemic MDMA (an equal parts mixture of (R)-MDMA and (S)-MDMA).
 Relatively small quantities of essential oil are required to make large amounts of MDMA.
 The essential oil of Ocotea cymbarum, for example, typically contains between 80 and 94% safrole.
 This allows 500 mL of the oil to produce between 150 and 340 grams of MDMA.